 NHS PLACEMENTS (CURRENTLY ON HOLD DUE TO COVID)

 Pupils who wish experience in the NHS Lothian must apply using the Senior Phase School Application Form.
 If a pupil is applying for a different health trust they should see their guidance teacher.
 Participants must be 16 to take part.
 Please also read the NHS Lothian Work Experience Booklet for further information.

 FLEXIBLE/EXTENDED PLACEMENTS (CURRENTLY THIS IS ONLY PERMITTED AS PART OF A STUDENT’S CURRICULAR EXPERIENCE)

 This is a bespoke placement and can be a couple of hours a week for a set term or an agreement which lasts longer than a week.
 Some pupils may decide this is a good idea to top up a timetable with valuable experience.
 These MUST be negotiated with Guidance staff before contacting employers.

 This is where pupils may decide to arrange a placement during their own time.
 This is still an experience of the working world and is recognised by the school and future employers/education providers.
-It might make sense to use time during summer holidays or perhaps at the end of study leave.
-Placements during these periods still require the self found online Request Form to be sent to employers.
-See the arrangements above.
+It might make sense to use time during summer holidays, however North Berwick High School cannot take responsibility for these placements and students undertake these at their own risk.

 For further information please contact your guidance teacher.